GrandyB/SheetsIO/README.md

 There's also a couple extra parameters you can add to URLs - `noscale` and `loop`; the former mostly used for images and uses the size of the image instead of stretching it to the browser source size; the latter makes videos loop instead of play once.
 These can be appended to your url, e.g. `http://localhost:8001/projectName/cellName?noscale` or `.../cellName?loop`.

+**NOTE:** It is advised to start SheetsIO and update at least once before launching OBS when using this feature, and/or make sure the refresh checkboxes are ticked.
+If you launch OBS first, it'll try to access your URLs and fail, and launching SheetsIO afterwards doesn't magically fix them.
+The checkboxes should mean they reload when switching away and back however.

 # Issues?
 Head on over to the [troubleshooting](https://github.com/GrandyB/SheetsIO/wiki/Troubleshooting) wiki page.